 Our CSA program runs for 30 weeks, from May to December.
 Members are responsible for showing up at the pick-up site each week to pick up your share of freshly harvested produce.
 You will generally receive about 1/2 bushel of vegetables during peak season.
 Detailed information regarding pick-up is discussed below in Section 3.
 Variety and quantity may vary, as described below in Section 2.

 B. Our Growing Practices

 We do not use any synthetic chemical fertilizers, pesticides, fungicides, herbicides, or inputs of any sort.
-We believe that such synthetic inputs destroy soil life that is necessary for healthy plant growth, while growing food that is inferior in terms of nutrition, taste, and overall quality.
+We believe that such synthetic inputs destroy soil life that is necessary for healthy plant growth.
+Healthy soils grow healthy plants and healthy plants make healthy people.

 Our farm is not Certified Organic by the USDA.
 We feel that organic certification is most useful to farms that rely on wholesale marketing and/or farms that ship food to less-local markets.
 Because we know and interact with the vast majority of our customers face to face, we enjoy an element of trust and transparency uncommon in today's food system.
 We invite our CSA members and others who enjoy our food to visit our farms in person to see exactly how we grow the food they enjoy.

 If you have any questions about our growing practices, please feel free to contact us!

 The list below outlines some of the vegetables we hope to deliver and when you may see them in your share.
 This list is not meant to be exhaustive and is based on our best estimate; of course weather, pests, and other events will affect actual production.